CLOCKW3RK/GUIGI/README.md

 2. An exe version will be built sooner or later, after the code(s) for UNI-ICO, and the icon makers are perfected.
 3. The exe will be built using BAT2EXE.
 Digital MD5 and SHA-1 sigs will be posted on this README when this occurs.
 4. CREDIT TO PAVLOV'S WALRUS FOR GOOIGI PICTURE: https://www.deviantart.com/pavlovs-walrus/art/Gooigi-Alternate-Costume-Transparent-789257626
 5. I do not own Gooigi (obviously).
+He's owned by Nintendo.
+All copyright belongs to Nintendo.
 I named it this because it started for a switch emulator (Yuzu) and evolved from there.
-Kinda like Gooiboi did from Weeg.
+Kinda like Gooiboi did from Weegee.
+6. I make *absolutely* **zero** money from this.
+It's a project dedicated to the love of Video Games.
+Nothing more, nothing less.
+7. This code is in EARLY ACCESS, and comes with NO LISCENCE OR WARRANTY.